86Box/86Box/README.md

 86Box
 =====
-**86Box** (formerly known as _PCem-X_, _PCem Experimental_ or _PCem Unofficial_)
-is a hypervisor and IBM PC system emulator that specializes in running old operating systems and software designed for IBM PC systems and compatibles from 1981 through fairly recent system designs based on the PCI bus.
+**86Box** is a hypervisor and IBM PC system emulator that specializes in running old operating systems and software designed for IBM PC systems and compatibles from 1981 through fairly recent system designs based on the PCI bus.

 86Box is released under the GNU General Public License, version 2.
 For more information, see the `LICENSE` file.